COVID-19 (coronavirus) can affect children as well as adults.

 Phone your GP if you are worried about your child's health

 Protecting your child

 The most important things you can do to protect your child are:

 - encourage them to get a COVID-19 vaccine if they are aged 12 or older

 - follow the advice on protecting yourself and others from COVID-19

-- look out for symptoms of COVID-19 - if your child has symptoms, isolate your child from other people and phone your GP
+- look out for symptoms of COVID-19 - if your child has symptoms, isolate your child from other people and arrange a test

 - encourage your child to wash their hands regularly and properly